Pete Ross: Silver Age

 Pete Ross in The New Adventures of Superboy #9 (September 1980).
 Art by Kurt Schaffenberger.

 Pete was the childhood best friend of Clark Kent in Smallville.
 One night when they were camping together, Pete secretly saw Clark changing into Superboy to attend to an emergency.
 Pete kept his knowledge of the superhero's secret identity to himself, even avoiding revealing his discovery to Clark.
 Pete resolved to use this knowledge to help his friend, for example by creating a distraction to allow Clark to slip away from a dangerous situation without raising suspicion.

-The Legion of Super-Heroes was aware of Pete's assistance to Clark and made him an honorary member during his teenage years.
+The Legion of Super-Heroes were aware of Pete's assistance to Clark and made him an honorary member during his teenage years.
 It is stated that Pete Ross's knowledge of Superboy's secret identity will eventually save Superman's life, with the Legion allowing him to keep his knowledge.

 As an adult, Pete became a widower with a son named Jonathan, who also learned the secret of Superman's secret identity.
-When Pete's son was kidnapped by an alien race, Pete revealed to Clark his knowledge of his friend's dual identity, imploring Superman's help.
+When Jonathan was kidnapped by an alien race, Pete revealed to Clark his knowledge of his friend's dual identity, imploring Superman's help.
 When Clark was unable to provide this help, Pete suffered a nervous breakdown and attempted to discredit his former friend.
 Pete resided in a mental institution until his son was eventually saved.

 Pocket Universe

 Following Crisis on Infinite Earths, Superman did not become a superhero until he was an adult and Superboy never existed.
 The Legion of Super-Heroes remained dependent on Superboy's existence as its primary inspiration.
 In an attempt to resolve the paradox, a Superman/Legion story was crafted, explaining that a version of the Silver Age Superboy and his supporting characters inhabit a pocket universe created by the Time Trapper.
 Following the death of the pocket universe Superboy, Lex Luthor is tricked into releasing Kryptonian criminals General Zod, Quex-Ul and Zaora from the Phantom Zone.
-They decimate Earth and kill Pete Ross, among others.
+They decimate Earth, with Pete Ross being killed.